seamusdemora/PiFormulae/MyCrontabDoesntWork.md

-#### Issue #2: `cron` has no awareness of the state of other system services.
+### Issue #2: `cron` has no awareness of the state of other system services.

-This is typically only an issue when using the `@reboot` scheduling facility - before all the system's other services are available.
-When `cron` starts, it
+This is typically only an issue when using the `@reboot` scheduling facility in `cron` - before all the system's other services are available.
+When services are managed under `systemd`, system service dependencies (e.g. network is available) may be declared in a *"unit file"*, but `cron` is designed to support any program.

 Solutions: